linuxkit/linuxkit/docs/packages.md

 # LinuxKit packages

-A LinuxKit package is a container image which can be used by the `moby` tool to assemble a bootable Linux image.
+A LinuxKit package is a container image which can be used to assemble a bootable Linux image.
 The LinuxKit project has a number of [core packages](../pkg), but users can create their own packages, as it's very easy.
 Packages are the unit of customisation in a LinuxKit-based project, if you know how to build a container,